For a company

 The process of incorporation of a NewCo, requires the disclosure of the beneficial ownership to the Notary Public.

-On May 25, 2022, the decree of the Ministry of Economics implementing the Ultimate Beneficial Owners Register for companies and other private legal entities (“UBO Register”) has been published in the Italian Official Journal.
-The UBO is a public register in which will be included all the data concerning beneficial ownership to be disclosed by the above-mentioned subjects.
+On May 25, 2022, the decree of the Ministry of Economics implementing the Ultimate Beneficial Owners Register for companies and other private legal entities (“UBO Register”) has been published in the Official Journal of the Italian Republic.
+The UBO Register is a public register in which will be included all the data concerning beneficial ownership to be disclosed by the above-mentioned subjects.

 Poland There is a Central Register of Beneficial Owners operating in Poland.
 All forms of Polish commercial companies, including a limited liability company, a simple joint stock company and a joint stock company are required to disclose their beneficial owners in this Register.